moven0831/Zhats-Me/identity-verifier/README.md

 - Real-time verification status updates
 - Privacy-preserving identity verification
 - Fallback QR code option when Self SDK has issues
+- Email verification flow with secure token-based authentication

 ## Prerequisites

 - Node.js 18+ and pnpm installed
 - Self protocol mobile app installed on your phone (for testing)
 - ngrok for creating a secure tunnel to your localhost
+- Gmail account (or other email provider) for sending verification emails

 ## Setup Instructions